 Our International Observership Program gives doctors and scientists sponsored by an MSK faculty member the opportunity to interact with our experts and participate in clinical and educational activities, including various conferences, medical grand rounds, and seminars.

-To be accepted to the program, applicants must qualify as one of the following professionals:
+To be accepted to the program, applicants must

-Applicants must possess strong English-language skills and be responsible for obtaining their own visa and living accommodations.
+- possess strong English-language skills and be responsible for obtaining their own visa and living accommodations.

 How to Apply